 - In-office advertising.
 Pre-pandemic, Indeed had large displays throughout the physical workspace, and we ran branded, multi-week campaigns to share platform success stories and invite future users to learn more about our platform.

 - Internal video podcast.
 I only did this once, and the primary audience was the team itself, but it was a unique storytelling tool.
 I can see using this venue a couple-few times a year to interview users, demo new features and use cases, and share your team’s future plans.

 - Internal presentations.
 This could be anything from a big tech talk to an ad hoc lunch and learn with a cobbled-together invite list.
-My experience is that there is enough hunger for understanding what platform teams are working on that I never needed much "permission" to set something up as long as attendance was optiona.
+My experience is that there is enough hunger for understanding what platform teams are working on that I never needed much “permission” to set something up as long as attendance was optional.

 - Performance calibrations.
 This is a weird one, but I often found myself sharing my team’s value story during calibration conversations with other managers during the performance review cycle.
 Obviously this isn’t a primary purpose of calibrations, but it’s a good reminder to be prepared for unexpected opportunities.

 - Stakeholder conversations.
-The same artifact that you create for an internal presentation can serve you well for structured conversations with user teams and stakeholders, but it also never hurts to just drop them an email congratulating them on a win you heard about — and to gently connect the dots back to your platform and
+The same artifact that you create for an internal presentation can serve you well for structured conversations with user teams and stakeholders, but it also never hurts to just drop them an email congratulating them on a win you heard about — and to gently connect the dots back to your platform.